-But there are also more serious cases where the announcements to the stock exchange and to the investors are not only "unfounded" or "purely theoretical," but contain incorrect and false information, so it is important for investors to carefully examine the background of each company and its real intentions .
+But there are also more serious cases where the announcements to the stock exchange and investors are not only "unfounded" or "purely theoretical," but contain incorrect and false information, and therefore investors are very careful to examine the background of each company and its true intentions Before buying Cannabis shares.

 This statement is obviously far from correct.
-Bar-Lev has never grew medical cannabis in Israel and does not yet have such a license - which did not prevent the company's stock price surge following this announcement in many percentages on that day.
+Bar-Lev has never raised medical cannabis in Israel and does not yet have such a license - which did not prevent the company's share price surge following this announcement in many percentages on that day.
 Since then it has been steadily declining every day.

-In recent months, cannabis has become the hot name Also on the Israeli stock market As mentioned, as of today (Sunday) already 7 Companies have declared that they intend to enter this area and issue Cannabis shares - some of them with cannabis background and experience, but in some of them do not own Cannabis properties in general, without any background in cannabis cultivation or production and without sufficient licenses for activity in the industry.
+In recent months, Cannabis shares have become the hot name Also on the Israeli stock market As mentioned, as of today (Sunday) already 7 Companies have declared that they intend to enter this area and issue Cannabis shares - some of them with cannabis background and experience, but in some of them do not possess cannabis properties in general, without any background in cannabis cultivation or production and without sufficient licenses for activity in the industry.

-Following them, just last week and within a few days, 4 announced that it had entered the cannabis sector:Amir Marketing"From the farmers' association leapt after announcing an expected investment in the"BOL Pharma"And"D-Pharm"(D pharm) that merged with"Unv Medicine"(UNV Medicine),"Ophectra"(Ophectra) that merged with"Holyweed Medical"(Holyweed Medical) and"Next Jen"(Nextgen Biomed) might do so with"Kitov Pharma"(Kitov Pharma).
+Following them, just last week and within a few days, 4 announced that it had entered the field and issued new Cannabis shares:Amir Marketing"From the farmers' association leapt after announcing an expected investment in the"BOL Pharma"And"D-Pharm"(D pharm) that merged with"Uni"(UNV Medicine),"Optra"(Ophectra) that merged with"David Medical"(Holyweed Medical) and"Next Jen"(Nextgen Biomed) might do so with"As a Pharma"(Kitov Pharma).

-10.4 announced a seventh company that entered the cannabis field:Direct Capital(Direct Capital).
+10.4 announced that a seventh company that entered the cannabis field:Direct Capital(Direct Capital).

-Except for a small drop in the weekend following message On the cessation of the medical cannabis tender in Germany, all the shares that have joined the cannabis sector have risen tens and hundreds of percent since the announcement - which attracted investors to transfer large amounts to invest in these companies.
+Except for a small drop in the weekend following Message On the cessation of the German medical cannabis tender, there has been an increase of tens and hundreds of percent in the value of Cannabis shares since the announcement - prompting investors to transfer large sums to invest in these companies.

 But like any other virgin field, cannabis also has the potential for large profits, but there is also a small risk of being caught.
 This is not a "pump & dump" phenomenon, but you can certainly find things that should be noticed in the companies' reports to the stock exchange.